ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/vectorization-friendly-data-layout/a-more-complex-problem.md

      c70:       6ea6e4ef        fcmgt   v15.4s, v7.4s, v6.4s
 ```

-Even without looking the rest of the code, this tells us that there is something amiss with this optimization.
-Unfortunately you have just found one of the cases that the compilers cannot -yet- autovectorize.
+Even without looking at the rest of the code, this indicates something is wrong with this optimization.

+This code is one of the cases that the compilers cannot yet autovectorize.
 Neither GCC nor Clang can autovectorize this code to the quality that hand-written SIMD code can reach.

 But you should not blame the compilers for failing to autovectorize a piece of code, this is an ongoing process and already the compilers are quite proficient at autovectorizing many loops.
 It's always worth the effort investigating what the compiler can do for you and only revert to hand-written code when you are not satisfied with the result.

-In the next section you will see the manual optimization approach.
+In the next section you will see a manual optimization approach.